 And then there’s Sacred Idleness, perhaps its more serious cousin.

 I first came across the term through my work with physicians from Epstein’s ideas on encouraging medical practitioners to take time out, in order to cultivate habits of mind, such as attentiveness, curiosity and presence, in order to enhance their own wellbeing and effective medical practice.

 Like delicious idleness it is the opposite of work.
 The difference is that it is less about laziness and more about learning.

 It is a time of rest, restoration and rejuvenation but also of reflection.

 We don’t just stumble across it, we intentionally dedicate time for it, honour it and relish it.

 It nurtures us at a deeper level and develops our wisdom along the way.

-It is earnest, but also allowing; it is purposeful yet it is when suppleness and emptiness are more important than activity and focus.
+It is earnest, but also allowing; it is purposeful and yet is more about suppleness and emptiness than activity and focus.